Highest Paid Master’s Degrees in 2026

 Master of Science (MSc) in Economics

-A Master of Science (MSc) in Economics remains one of the most rewarding postgraduate degrees in 2025.
-It provides graduates with versatile skills highly sought after by employers across various sectors.
-As a result, graduates are well-equipped for roles in financial consulting, policy analysis, economic forecasting, and research, each offering attractive earning potential and significant impact.
-According to recent data, MSc Economics grads earn average annual salaries of around US$112,000, with top financial consulting roles frequently exceeding US$150,000.
+A Master of Science (MSc) in Economics remains one of the most rewarding postgraduate degrees in 2026.
+It provides graduates with versatile skills highly sought after across various sectors.
+Graduates are well-equipped for roles in financial consulting, policy analysis, economic forecasting, and research, each offering attractive earning potential and significant impact.
+MSc Economics graduates earn average annual salaries of around US$115,000, with top financial consulting roles frequently exceeding US$150,000.

-Additionally, economics professionals have excellent potential in international organizations, government agencies, and private corporations, benefiting from consistent demand for analytical expertise in shaping economic policies and corporate strategies.
+Economics professionals also have excellent prospects in international organizations, government agencies, and private corporations, benefiting from consistent demand for analytical expertise in shaping economic policies and corporate strategies.

 Some top schools for a master’s in Economics are: